no1hitjam/diagrammer/README.md

 Sentence Diagrammer
 ===

-Turns sentence strings into diagrammed trees that describe the sentence structure
+Turns English sentence strings into diagrammed trees that describe the sentence structure